OzAltagar7/PythonShell/README.md

 # PythonShell

-A simple shell using python.
+A simple shell created using python.

 ### Supports